-State statutes limit the aggregate amount of dividends that our subsidiaries may pay Hallmark, thereby limiting its funds to pay expenses and dividends.
+State statutes limit the aggregate amount of dividends and management fees that our subsidiaries may pay Hallmark, thereby limiting its funds to pay expenses and dividends.

 Hallmark is a holding company and a legal entity separate and distinct from its subsidiaries.
-As a holding company without significant operations of its own, Hallmark's principal sources of funds are dividends and other sources of funds from its subsidiaries.
+As a holding company without significant operations of its own, Hallmark's principal sources of funds are dividends, management fees and other sources of funds from its subsidiaries.
 State insurance laws limit the ability of Hallmark's insurance company subsidiaries to pay dividends and require our insurance company subsidiaries to maintain specified minimum levels of statutory capital and surplus.
 The aggregate maximum amount of dividends permitted by law to be paid by an insurance company does not necessarily define an insurance company's actual ability to pay dividends.
 The actual ability to pay dividends may be further constrained by business and regulatory considerations, such as the impact of dividends on surplus, by our competitive position and by the amount of premiums that we can write.
-Without regulatory approval, the aggregate maximum amount of dividends that could be paid to Hallmark in 2022 by our insurance company subsidiaries is \$22.7 million.
+Any dividends paid to Hallmark during 2023 will require prior approval from state regulators.
 State insurance regulators have broad discretion to limit the payment of dividends by insurance companies and Hallmark's right to participate in any distribution of assets of any one of our insurance company subsidiaries is subject to prior claims of policyholders and creditors except to the extent that its rights, if any, as a creditor are recognized.
 Consequently, Hallmark's ability to pay debts, expenses and cash dividends to our stockholders may be limited.
+Any dividends paid to Hallmark during 2023 will require prior approval from state regulators.